rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 >   we have no reason to draw any inference concerning any object beyond those
 >   of which we have had experience.

---  David Hume, in A Treatise of Human Nature, Book I, part 3, Section 12.
+--  David Hume, in A Treatise of Human Nature, Book I, part 3, &sect;12.

 -   Bertrand Russell
 -   Nancy Cartwright